 If you are interested in an EB-5 investment as a pathway to American citizenship, it is important to recognize that the program may end or be subject to changes in the near future.
 Applicants must also recognize that Congress has yet to create a class of “grandfathered” applicants but may choose to do so in the future.

 Despite the uncertainty, the only potential way to protect your ability to secure immigration benefits through EB-5 under the current rules is to make a protective filing.
 Hopefully, Congress should certainly recognize and address the fundamental unfairness and contradictory message it would send if people who followed the law and dutifully waited for a visa slot were barred from this immigration process.
-The Miami EB-5 investor visa lawyers of Colombo & Hurd can help you assess and meet the situation you face confidentially and strategically.
+The Tampa EB-5 investor visa lawyers of Colombo & Hurd can help you assess and meet the situation you face confidentially and strategically.
 To schedule a confidential consultation, call our Miami or Orlando law offices at 305-692-0232 or contact us online.